lhbikos/ReC_MultivModel/docs/03-DataDx.md

 Alpha coefficients are *reliability coefficients* that assess the *internal consistency* of an instrument.
 It asks, "For each person, are responses *consistently* high, or medium, or low?"
 To the degree that they are (meaning there are high inter-item correlations), the internal consistency coefficient will be high.
 We want values >.80.
 There are numerous problems with alpha coefficients.
 The biggest one is that they are influenced by sample size -- longer scales have higher alpha coefficients [@cortina_what_1993].
 Fourteen seems to be a magic number where we begin to not trust the high alpha coefficient.
 I address this more thoroughly -- offering an alternative -- in psychometrics.
 While there is much criticism about the usefulness of the alpha coefficient [@sijtsma_use_2009], researchers continue to use the alpha coefficient as an indicator of the internal consistency of scales that consist of multiple items and contain several variables.

 We need item level data to compute an alpha coefficient.
-The easiest way to get an alpha coefficient is to feed the *alpha()* function (*psych* package) a contatonated list of items (with any items already reverse-scored).
+The easiest way to get an alpha coefficient is to feed the *alpha()* function (*psych* package) a concatonated list of items (with any items already reverse-scored).
 There should be no extra items.
 In the [scoring chapter](#score) we already reverse-coded the single item in the campus climate scale, so we are ready to calculate alphas.

 The df from which I am pulling data was created and written as an outfile in the [scoring chapter](#score).
 You may also download the file from the [Github site](https://github.com/lhbikos/ReC_MultivModel) that hosts the chapter.
 Be sure to place the file in the same folder as the .rmd file.
 This particular df has item-level data.
 I am working with the .rds file.
 In case this is problematic for you, I have also provided code to import a .csv version of the file.